asyncPranav/Obsidian/Unit 2 - Constitution.md

 ### 🔹 **Article 61 – Impeachment of President**

 - The only **legal way to remove the President**.

-- IMPEACHMENT-President can be removed fromoffice by process of impeachment on grounds of “ Violation of the constitution”.
+- **IMPEACHMENT-** President can be removed from office by process of impeachment on grounds of “ Violation of the constitution”.

 - Ground: **Violation of the Constitution**.